 Except our ending was one I didn’t see coming.

 Buy this book!

 Note: Clicking links on this site will take you to the retailer’s purchase page.

 Totally Bex is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.

 Liar, liar, pants on fire!
 Everyone knows that lying will get you into trouble every time and Dexter Truitt finds out the hard way that one little lie can snowball into a major catastrophe in no time at all.

 Dexter is a multi-millionaire CEO who is highly secretive about his identity.
 Bianca George is a journalist at a financial magazine who is sent to interview the elusive Dexter Truitt.
 Their chance meeting in a broken elevator starts a twisted chain of events that ends up with an invented alter-ego and a date on a tandem bike.
 The craziness continues from there and I liked where it was heading.

 Normally, lying in stories is a big turnoff for me, but I love Penelope and Vi’s co-written books too much to pass up reading one.
 I enjoyed the first 70% of the book.
 It was entertaining and had some well-written one-liners, jokes, and banter.
-However, the twist was a little too much for me and it sent my rating down.
+However, the twist was a little too much for me to stomach and my rating down suffered as a result.
 Not everyone will feel the way I did, so please take my opinion and rating with a grain of salt.

 I think we can all agree that lying is never the answer, but watching Dex lie his way through a relationship as two different men was pretty humorous and enjoyable.
 I will be certain to read the next collaboration from these two, but unfortunately, Mister Moneybags was a bit of a miss for me.